robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - [Meglio un monarca assoluto che una strega sul pisello](326-meglio-un-mondarca-assoluto-di-una-strega-sul-pisello..md#?target=_blank) &nbsp; (2025-06-20)

 Anyway, in the above linked article a third option is presented and despite it having a near-zero probability to happen because rationality is not the driver of our times, it is a great bonus those which casts a light of hope into a dark future outlook.
-At least, every way has been tracked even if not paved, yet
+At least, every way has been tracked even if not paved, yet.

+---

+### Few but essential information about Americans

+> Starting a war to hide today's avoidable sunk-cost sounds like starting a WW3 to hide the US public and private debts.

+The [usdebtclock.org](https://www.usdebtclock.org) on 25th June 2025, it was accounting the U.S. public debt a little above $37T which compounded with private debt made a $104.7T figure.
+Let me put this number in a more human-centric perspective:

+- `$308K x 340M = $104.7 x 10^3 (KxM) = $104.7 x 10^(3+3+6) = $104.7 x 10^12 = $104.7T`

+Which is an astinionishing $308K pro-capite, including newborns and 99yo elder, while the U.S. public debt is going to face a huge $8T maturity wall in 2026.
+Unless they manage to renew that part of their debt or cut down it, the U.S. will be technically in default.
+Do you remember the triple-A too-big-to-fail Leman & Brother?

 +
 ---